-The Working Party on Braking and Running Gear (GRRF) is the subsidiary body of the World Forum for Harmonization of Vehicle Regulations (WP.29) that prepares regulatory proposals on active safety, specifically on braking and running matters, to WP.29.
-This group of experts conducts research and analysis to develop active safety requirements of vehicles.
+The Working Party on Braking and Running Gear (GRRF) is the subsidiary body of the World Forum for Harmonization of Vehicle Regulations (WP.29) that prepares regulatory proposals on active safety, braking and running matters to WP.29.
+This group of experts conducts research and analysis to develop and propose active safety requirements of vehicles.

 GRRF convenes officially twice a year and entrusts informal groups with specific problems that need to be solved urgently or that require special expertise.
-More than 90 experts participate at the sessions of GRRF.
+More than 100 experts regularly participate to the GRRF sessions.

-The work of GRRF experts is transparent: all agendas, working documents and reports are openly accessible on this Internet website.
+The work of the GRRF experts is transparent: all agendas, working documents and reports are available on this Internet website.

 Lane Departure Warning System (LDWS)

 This system, fitted to trucks and coaches, is warning the driver, through an optical, acoustic or haptic warning, of an unintentional departure of his vehicle out of the travel lane.
 It thus aims at minimizing accidents by addressing three main causes of collisions: driver errors, distractions and drowsiness.